agouliel/agouliel.github.io/_posts/2023-11-09-django-separate-logout-pages.markdown

 `source .venv/bin/activate`
 `pip install django` #(at the time of writing, this installs version 4.2.7)
-`django-admin startproject config .` #(don't forget the dot)
+`django-admin startproject config .` #(don't forget the dot) `python3 manage.py migrate`

-Now create an `accounts` app, which will be used for login/logout:

-`python3 manage.py startapp accounts`

-Modify the settings to include your new app:

-    # config/settings.py
-    INSTALLED_APPS = [
-      ...
-      'django.contrib.staticfiles',

-      # Our apps
-      'accounts',
-    ]

-Perform the final steps:

-`python3 manage.py migrate`
 `python3 manage.py createsuperuser`